-This Preset is a useful starting point when using a separate ADAT-equipped microphone pre-amplifier such as the Focusrite Clarett OctoPre.
-When used with the Clarett 8Pre USB it enables ten digital input channels, eight sourced from the ADAT input port and two from the S/PDIF input.
+This Preset is a useful starting point when using a separate ADAT-equipped microphone pre-amplifier such as the Focusrite OctoPre Mk II.
+When used with the Clarett 8Pre it enables ten digital input channels, eight sourced from the ADAT input port and two from the S/PDIF input.
 DAW tracks 1 and 2 are also enabled as a stereo channel.
-The sum of the inputs is routed to the same pairs of outputs as with the analogue presets described previously.
+The sum of the inputs is routed to the same pairs of outputs as with the analogue Presets described above.

-All other Clarett USB outputs are sourced directly from the corresponding DAW playback tracks, as per the Direct Routing table on page 16.
+All other Clarett outputs are sourced directly from the corresponding DAW playback tracks, as per the Direct Routing table on page 16.